upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 .. figure:: media/assembly-step1.*
     :align: center
+    :alt: Soldering the connector & header pins on BioAmp EXG Pill

     Soldering the connector & header pins on BioAmp EXG Pill

 .. figure:: media/bioamp-exg-pill-soldered.*
     :align: center
+    :alt: After soldering, BioAmp EXG Pill should look like this

     After soldering, BioAmp EXG Pill should look like this